alphagov/transformation-dashboard/_posts/2000-01-16-business-tax-account.markdown

 scope-of-exemplar: |
     The tax exemplars will provide digital PAYE services for people in employment (benefits in kind), a fully digital self assessment service, improved tools and tax dashboard for small businesses, and a new system for tax agents to use online services.
-These will be built on a new “digital tax platform” which will over time replace the current HMRC Portal and be the default platform for new customer-facing services.
+These will be built on a new “digital tax platform” which will over time replace the current HMRC Portal and be the default platform for new user-facing services.
 The new tax platform will be fully integrated with the pan-government ID Assurance Programme and with GOV.UK.

 anticipated-volume: